Clemapfel/mousetrap/docs/05_events.md

 `motion_enter` and `motion` supply the signal handler with 2 addition arguments, `x` and `y`.
 These are the absolute position of the cursor in widget-space, in pixels.

 \collapsible_note_begin{Hint: Widget-Space Coordinates}
-In mousetrap, the coordinate system is anchored at the top left corner of the widgets allocation.
-This means the top-left-most pixel of a widgets allocated space is coordiante `(0, 0)`.
+In mousetrap, the coordinate system is anchored in the top left corner of the widgets' allocation.
+This means the top-left-most pixel of a widgets' allocated space is coordinate `(0, 0)`.
 The top-right-most pixel is `(0, width)`, where `width` is the absolute size of the widget, in pixels.
 The bottom-right-most pixel is `(width, height)`, while the bottom-left one is `(0, height)`.

-If `motion` supplies us with the value of `x = 250` and `y = 400`, and our widget has the size `500x800`, then `(x, y)` is at the center of the widgets allocation.
+If `motion` supplies us with the value of `x = 250` and `y = 400`, and our widget has the size `500x800`, then `(x, y)` is at the center of the widgets' allocation.
 We can check a widgets current allocated size using \link mousetrap::Widget::get_allocation `Widget::get_allocation` \endlink.

 \collapsible_note_end